Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Grimlock.md

   - Grimlock
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Grimlock.md|Grimlock]]
 *Source: Monster Manual p.
-175. Available in the SRD.*
+175, Vecna: Eve of Ruin.
+Available in the SRD.*

 The degenerate subterranean grimlocks were once human, but their worship of the mind flayers over generations of prowling the Underdark transformed them into blind, monstrous cannibals long ago.